 Change and Variations, Jeremy Gray

-This discusses differential equations and calculus of variations, a subject I do not know enough to comment on, but it’s great stuff.
-Calculus of variations in particular is useful in physics.
+This discusses differential equations and calculus of variations, a subject I do not know enough to comment on (although I have used it in physics), but it’s great stuff.
 Okay, here’s a more general textbook:

 Mathematics and Its History, John Stillwell